Chinese University of Hong Kong: 1963–present

 Construction of the new campus continued throughout the 1960s to a development plan produced by W. Szeto and Partners.
 Above the valley occupied by Chung Chi College, on two plateaux formed by granite quarrying for the Plover Cove dam, the quarters for the other two colleges would flank the Central Campus housing administrative buildings and other shared facilities.
 Some of the most iconic buildings on campus, like the University Library, were built in this period along the monumental axis of the University Mall in the subdued concrete aesthetic for which the school is known.
 The School of Education, which would later become a faculty, was founded in 1965.
 The Graduate School, the first in Hong Kong, was founded in 1966 and the first batch of master's degrees were awarded the following year.

-In the early 1970s, New Asia and United College moved into their new premises on the highest plateau of the campus.
-The Student Union was established in 1971.
-The School of Medicine was founded in 1977 and the teaching hospital, the Prince of Wales Hospital in nearby Sha Tin New Town, was established several years later.
+In the early 1970s, New Asia and United Colleges moved into their new premises on the highest plateau of the campus.
+The Student Union was established in 1971, as "The Student Union of The Chinese University of Hong Kong" (香港中文大學學生會)(CUSU).
+The School of Medicine was founded in 1977 and its teaching hospital, the Prince of Wales Hospital in nearby Sha Tin New Town, was established years later in 1984.

-The university constitution was also reviewed in the 1970s with an aim to assess the school's growth and chart its future.
-In 1975 the chancellor appointed an external commission, again chaired by Lord Fulton, to review the university constitution.
+The university constitution was also reviewed in the 1970s with an aim to assessing the school's growth and charting its future.
+In 1975, the chancellor appointed an external commission, again chaired by John Fulton, to review the university constitution.
 Aside from Fulton, the commission comprised I.C.M.
-Maxwell (its secretary), Sir Michael Herries, and Professor C.K.
+Maxwell (its secretary), Sir Michael Herries, and C.K.
 Yang.
 The commission held five days of filmed hearings to garner comments from stakeholders.
 This second Fulton Report recommended that academic policy, finances, matriculation of students, appointment of staff, curriculum, examinations, and the awarding of degrees fall under the purview of the university administration.
 Buildings would also be maintained by the university regardless of which college owned them.
 The colleges would be entrusted with small group "student-oriented teaching".
 Rationalisation was suggested to reduce duplication of efforts among the different colleges.